Betting Site Will Let You Bet On Whether Or Not Trump Will Call Roger Stone A Liar On Twitter

 Stone, who was an adviser to Trump, is just the latest in a string of indictments as part of Special Counsel Robert Mueller’s investigation into the Trump campaign’s affiliation with Russia in 2016.
 He was arrested when the FBI raided his house two weeks ago.

-Since his arrest on January 25, Stone has made all sorts of claims which include conspiracy theories, complained that he won’t be given a fair trial, and criticized the judge hearing the case.
+Since his arrest on January 25, Stone has made all sorts of claims, which include conspiracy theories, complained that he won’t be given a fair trial, and criticized the judge hearing the case.

 He faces seven charges, all of which he has pleaded not guilty to: One count of obstruction of an official proceeding, five counts of false statements, and one count of witness tampering.
 Stone has further stated he will not be giving any testimony to Mueller or his investigation regarding the president.